aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/solid-brushes/_index.md

 | **Incorrect colors** | Using `KnownColor` that maps to system theme | Use `Color.FromArgb` for precise RGBA values. |
 | **Transparency lost** | Using a pixel format without alpha | Keep `PixelFormat.Format32bppPArgb` as shown to retain alpha channel. |

-## FAQ's

-### Q1: Can I use Aspose.Drawing for .NET with other .NET frameworks?

-A1: Yes, Aspose.Drawing for .NET is compatible with various .NET frameworks, providing flexibility for different project requirements.

-### Q2: Is there a trial version available before purchasing?

-A2: Certainly!
-You can explore the features by downloading the trial version [here](https://releases.aspose.com/).

-### Q3: How can I get support for Aspose.Drawing for .NET?

-A3: Visit the [Aspose.Drawing Forum](https://forum.aspose.com/c/drawing/44) for community support and discussions.

-### Q4: Where can I find comprehensive documentation for Aspose.Drawing for .NET?

-A4: Refer to the [Aspose.Drawing for .NET Documentation](https://reference.aspose.com/drawing/net/) for detailed information.

-### Q5: What is burstiness in the context of Aspose.Drawing?

-A5: Burstiness refers to the ability of Aspose.Drawing to handle sudden increases in graphic rendering demands effectively.

 ## Frequently Asked Questions

 **Q: Can I use a different shape instead of an ellipse?**